rojomisin/chef-play/README.md

 * `args` - Array of additional configuration arguments.
 Default `[]`.
 * `conf_variables` - Hash of application configuration variables required by .erb template.
 Default `{}`.
 * `conf_template` - Path to configuration template.
 Path can be relative, or if the template file is outside dist path, absolute.
-If set to nil, no template processing will occur.
+If set to nil or template file not found, no template processing will occur.
 Default `conf/application.conf.erb`.
 * `conf_path` - Path to application configuration file.
 Path can be relative, or if the config file is outside standalone distribution, absolute.
 Default `conf/application.conf`.
 * `pid_dir` - The pid directory.
 Default `/var/run/play`.

 ### Examples

+Examples below are using resource, but you can use the default recipe as well.

-To `install` a standalone distribution as service from remote archive:
+#### Install a standalone distribution as service from remote archive

 ```ruby
 play 'servicename' do